jonathan-macke/web3training/01_intro/01_setup_metamask.md

 ## Getting Started

+**USE BRAVE BROWSER**: For an unknown reason, MetaMask is not allowed to be used in Chrome with Decathlon laptop.

  Install crypto wallet on your browser if you don't have it
 * Open https://metamask.io/download/
 * Install Metamask extension